jarpatus/asuswrt_scripts/README.md

 Tested with RT-AC86U.

 # Background
 Entware likes to be installed to /opt.
 On stock Asuswrt /opt is symlinkked to /tmp/opt, which does not exist.
 On the other hand, when USB stick is mounted then stock firmware checks if asusware.arm/.asusrouter file exists on the stick and if it does, firmware will symlink /tmp/opt to /tmp/mnt/.../asusware.arm so /opt now points to asusware.arm directory on your USB stick.
 Additionally /opt/sbin, /opt/bin, /opt/usr/sbin and /opt/usr/bin will be added to the path.
-Seems that in the past asusware.arm/.asusrouter file was executed as well but that seems no longer to be the case(?).
+Seems that in the past asusware.arm/.asusrouter file was executed as well but that seems no longer to be the case.

 This behaviour can be witnessed by installing Download Master from GUI and checking contents of the USB stick afterwards.